-- all Compile the entire package.
-This is the default target in Automake-generated Makefiles, but it does not need to be the default in third-party Makefiles. - distdir Copy files to distribute into '\$(distdir)', before a tarball is constructed.
-Of course this target is not required if the no-dist option (see Chapter 16 [Options], page 74) is used.
+all Compile the entire package.
+This is the default target in Automake-generated Makefiles, but it does not need to be the default in third-party Makefiles.

+distdir Copy files to distribute into '\$(distdir)', before a tarball is constructed.
+Of course this target is not required if the no-dist option (see Chapter 17 [Options], page 99) is used.

-The variables '\$(top_distdir)' and '\$(distdir)' (see Chapter 13 [Dist], page 69) will be passed from the outer package to the subpackage when the distdir target is invoked.
+The variables '\$(top_distdir)' and '\$(distdir)' (see Chapter 14 [Dist], page 93) will be passed from the outer package to the subpackage when the distdir target is invoked.
 These two variables have been adjusted for the directory that is being recursed into, so they are ready to use.

 '''

 install

 install-data

 install-exec

 uninstall

-Install or uninstall files (see Chapter 11 [Install], page 67).
+Install or uninstall files (see Chapter 12 [Install], page 91).

-'''

-'''
+install-dvi

+install-html

 install-info

-'''
+install-ps

+install-pdf

-Install only the Texinfo documentation (see Section 10.1 [Texinfo], page 64).
+Install only some specific documentation format (see Section 11.1 [Texinfo],

-'''
+page 88).

 installdirs

-'''

 Create install directories, but do not install any files.

 check

+installcheck

+'''